KarlGW/azcfg/README.md

 To target speciefic settings with specific labels:

-- Set the settings with their associated labels to the environment variable `AZCFG_SETTINGS_LABELS` with format: `setting1=label1,setting2=label2`.
+- Set the setting names with their associated labels to the environment variable `AZCFG_SETTINGS_LABELS` with format: `setting1=label1,setting2=label2`.
 - Use the option function `WithSettingsLabels` and provide a `map[string]string` with the setting name as key and label as value.

 ### Authentication